 Other Ingredients: Purified Arctic Cod Liver Oil, Purified Water, Gelatin, Glycerin, Natural Berry Flavor.

-ChildLife® Pure DHA provides concentrated DHA in a tasty, easy to use, naturally flavored soft gel cap that can be chewed or swallowed.
+ChildLife® Pure DHA for babies and children provides concentrated DHA in a tasty, easy to use, naturally flavored soft gel cap that can be chewed or swallowed.

 For infants 6 mo.–1 yr: 1-2 capsules daily (open soft gel)